CameronSamuels/keycode/README.md

 }
 ```
 ## Apps
-I offer a [Chrome extension](https://goo.gl/eQfc6p) currently for easily checking keycodes without having to search or open a new tab.
-Soon I will release an Android and iOS app.
+I offer a [Chrome extension](https://goo.gl/eQfc6p) for easily checking keycodes without having to search or open a new tab.
+Soon I will work on an Android and iOS app.
 Other platforms may come, including a Firefox and Opera extension, and possibly a Windows app.

 ## Contributing
-If you want to contribute, you may fork this repo.
+If you want to contribute, you may fork this repo, aand submit a pull request (PR).

-Also you can add issues in the issues tab if there is an uknown key or something.
+Also, you can add issues in the issues tab if there is an unknown key or bug.
 I will really appreciate it.

 ## About
-Made by [Cameron Samuels](http://cameronsamuels.com) and started in June 2017 using JavaScript, HTML, and CSS.
+Made by [Cameron Samuels](http://cameronsamuels.com) in June 2017 using JavaScript, HTML, and CSS.

 KeyCODE is licensed under the [MIT License](LICENSE).
-This means you may do whatever you want with the code, but you must include the license & attribution with the modifications.
+This means you may do whatever you want with the code, but you must include the license & attribution throughout the modifications.